Detection Chokepoints: Starting from Scratch

 None of this replaces keeping up with tooling.
 But if you’re underwater and don’t know where to begin, start with what the attacker can’t avoid.
 Pick a chokepoint, deploy the Research-tier rule, watch it for a week to learn your noise, and climb the tiers from there.
 When the tool rotates next month, your detection is still sitting on the part that can’t change.

-It’s all open on GitHub.
-If you’ve reverse-engineered a technique down to its invariant, or you spot one I’ve gotten wrong, I’d genuinely like to hear it: Detection Chokepoints.
+If you’ve reverse-engineered a technique down to its invariant, please contribute!
+Detection Chokepoints.